n8henrie/cookiecutter-pypackage/{{cookiecutter.repo_name}}/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 A few sentences describing the overall goals of the pull request's commits.
+If this is not an **extremely** trivial PR, *please* start an issue for discussion (hopefully prior to investing much time and effort).

 ## Status